 A former journalist for Pulse and published under assorted nom de plumes, Calder’s multimedia poetry project (Burning Shakespeare) debuted on MPR‘s Word Of Mouth in 1999.
 She embarked on a songwriting career shortly after, eventually sharing credits with Phil Solem (The Rembrandts), Rick McCollum (The Afghan Whigs), Monte Moir (The Time), and a tiny video stint with Prince.
 When not wildly scribbling notes for her next book, she’s a fan of Art, Cinema, Science Fiction, and occasionally, the Oxford comma.

-With Poems About Boys publishing this Fall, Calder continues to research and pen In Praise of Men.
+With Poems About Boys publishing this Summer, Calder continues to research and pen In Praise of Men.